 Once you confirm your invention is original, create a comprehensive description of how it functions and what components make up the product.
 This should be comprehensive enough that anyone trained in the field can successfully reproduce your creation.

 The next step is to fill out USPTO Form SB-16.
-This cover sheet lists the inventors, their invention names, and correspondence address.
+This cover sheet lists the inventors, their invention name, and correspondence address.
 It also has a disclosure that must be completed and requires signature approval.

 You may include any drawings that support the description of your invention, such as shop drawings, abstracts, and schematics.